 Stories were told of orangutan males who abducted fragile English ladies and raped them in trees.
 The orangutan was too large and strong to be a pet and of limited use as a domestic helper.
 Their entertainment value when compared with the chimpanzee was poor; likewise for medical research.
-Capping off the long list of indictments, the orangutan was difficult to observe, boring to watch because of its ‘sluggish’ behaviour, and impossible to keep confined.
+Capping off the long list of indictments, the orangutan was difficult to observe, boring to watch because of its ‘sluggish’ behaviour and impossible to keep confined.

 Based on their experiences with orangutans in Sabah, the authors saw just how far from dumb these animals were, particularly in the extent to which they are adapted to their rainforest environment.

 The shrinking of that habitat seems all the more cruel when we understand how resourceful and flexible orangutans are.
 Just like humans, they are master generalists, performing well in everything they do.
-They are perhaps the fastest of the great apes in problem-solving, have excellent memories, and are superb imitators.
+They are perhaps the fastest of the great apes in problem-solving, have excellent memories and are superb imitators.
 They are also highly skilled trapeze artists – the largest mammal in the jungle canopy, negotiating this habitat requires developed cognitive abilities.

 This intelligence goes beyond the confines of life in the rainforest.
 Orangutans fall within a cognitive circle once thought to include only humans: they can make fires, learn to play a guitar, wash clothes, use tools and imitate whatever humans do, simply by observing rather than being taught.
-‘In some areas a five-year-old orangutan may perform at about the same level as a four-year-old human child.’
+According to Kaplan and Rogers, ‘In some areas a five-year-old orangutan may perform at about the same level as a four-year-old human child.’
 They are in fact 97% genetically similar to us, sharing a common ancestor 10–12 million years ago.